Unified SSO for Microsoft Entra ID (formerly Azure Active Directory)

 Azure AD Attributes and Claims section with Edit button highlighted.

-Attributes and claims in Azure AD.
+Attributes and claims in Microsoft Entra ID.

 1. Remove all Additional claims (keep the Required claim unchanged).